sonelrubin/dynamics-365-contact-center/contact-center/administer/copilot-enable-summary.md

 Case summaries help agents understand the context of a case, enabling them to resolve customer issues efficiently.
 Agents get a concise summary of the case based on their CRM as follows:

-- Salesforce: case id, description, subject, priority, type, customer name, case url, email, comments, and text post activities linked to the case.
+- Salesforce: case id, description, subject, priority, type, customer name, case url, email, and text post activities linked to the case.
-- ServiceNow: incident id, description, short description, priority, type, customer name, incident url, email, email and comments linked to the incident.
+- ServiceNow: incident id, description, short description, priority, type, customer name, incident url, email, and notes linked to the incident.

 > [!IMPORTANT]
 > - Copilot case summary is available in the Contact Center standalone app only.